 It’s best to keep the chipotle mushroom tacos filling separate from the tortillas if you have any leftovers.
 Scoop your tasty taco filling into a closed container and wrap your remaining tortillas up well before placing both in the refrigerator.

-The tortillas (both flour and corn) should last about a week or so and you can always freeze them if you don’t think you’ll use them up quick enough.
+The corn tortillas (or flour) should last about a week or so and you can always freeze them if you don’t think you’ll use them up quick enough.
 Any fantastic flavored filling will last about 2-3 days in the fridge and can easily be stored in the freezer (well sealed in a freezer-safe container or bag) for at least 4 months.

 Which vegetables would work well with this recipe?